-Exclusive breastfeeding for 6 months provides children with significant health and nutrition benefits, including protection from gastrointestinal infections and reduced risk of mortality, due to infectious disease.
+Exclusive breastfeeding for 6 months provides children with significant health and nutrition benefits, including protection from gastrointestinal infections and reduced risk of mortality due to infectious disease.

-UNIT: Percent DISAGGREGATE BY: Enter the indicator value for the overall in ndicator and for each disaggregate category.
-Enter Sex: Male, Female the total ZOI sub-population covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total population in the ZOI.
-Enter: percent of children 0-5 months s of age in the sample who are exclusively breast fed percent of male children 0-5 m nonths of age in the sample who are exclusively breast fed total population of male children en 0-5 months of age in the ZOI · n 0-5 months of age in the sample who are exclusively breast fed total population of female child Iren 0-5 months of age in the ZOI TYPE: DIRECTION OF CHANGE: Outcome Higher is better
+UNIT: Percent Enter the indicator value for the overall indicator and for each disaggregate category.
+Enter the total ZOI subpopulation covered by each disaggregate for the disaggregate categories only, and FTFMS will sum across disaggregates to get the total population in the ZOI.
+Enter: 1. percent of children 0-5 months of age in the sample who are categories because the sample who are DISAGGREGATE BY: Sex : Male, Female exclusively breast fed 2. percent of male children 0-5 months of age in the sample who are exclusively breast fed 3. total population of male children 0-5 months of age in the ZOI 4. percent of female children 0-5 months of age in the zor 4. percent of female children 0-5 months of age in the sample who are exclusively breast fed 5. total population of female children 0-5 months of age in the ZOI TYPE: Outcome DIRECTION OF CHANGE: Higher is better.